Clean-up in TeamCity is a feature allowing automatic deletion of data belonging to old builds.

 - builds of build configurations that were deleted less than one day ago.

 The settings in the Dependencies section of the Edit Clean Up Rules dialog affect clean-up of artifacts in builds that the builds of the current build configuration depend on.

 TeamCity always preserves builds which are used as snapshot dependencies in other builds.
-These builds are not deleted from builds history by the clean-up procedure.
+These builds are not deleted from builds history by the clean-up procedure until dependent builds are deleted.
 Artifacts of these builds can be deleted based on the option below.

 TeamCity can optionally preserve builds and their artifacts which are used in other builds by artifact dependencies.

 - Use default choice uses the option configured in the default cleanup rule.

 - Prevent clean-up choice protects builds (and their artifacts) which were used as a source of artifact or snapshot dependencies for the builds of the current build configuration.

 - Do not prevent clean-up (default) choice makes cleanup-related processing of the dependency builds disregard the fact that they are used by the builds of the current build configuration.